 Even with everything that will be asked of you to become a licensed Realtor, it can be very beneficial to practice investing while also moonlighting as an agent.
 I only ask that you become familiar with what it will take to do so before committing to the process.

 Most states will allow real estate transactions to proceed without the presence of a licensed agent.
 However, one thing is for certain when you don’t enlist the services of a licensed real estate agent: anything that happens is entirely on you; the responsibility is yours, and yours alone.
 That said, everything changes once you get your real estate license.
 Not surprisingly, the title of a licensed real estate agent comes with some responsibility; you will have a distinct advantage over the other party involved in the deal.

 It is important to note that investing in real estate coincides with an inherent degree of risk, and getting licensed as a real estate agent is no different.
-It is not out of the realm possibility for buyers or sellers to bring about litigation, based on both statutory or common law.
+It is not out of the realm of possibility for buyers or sellers to bring about litigation based on both statutory or common law.
 That said, it is entirely possible to mitigate said risk.
-If you do choose to become a licensed real estate agent to further your investing career, be sure to familiarize yourself with what you can, and most importantly, can’t do.
-Simply follow the rules, and you will find that litigation rarely troubles those that are scrupulous in their efforts to do good on their part.
+If you choose to become a licensed real estate agent to further your investing career, be sure to familiarize yourself with what you can, and most importantly, can’t do.
+Follow the rules, and you will find that litigation rarely troubles those that are scrupulous in their efforts to do good on their part.

 Above all else, educate yourself.
 The more you are familiar with the laws of real estate transactions, the less likely you are to face trouble.
 Understand that if you choose to get a real estate license, your responsibilities will increase, but that doesn’t mean your risk will.
 As long as you follow legal procedures, you will find that having a real estate license is extremely beneficial.